pasmod/masnavi/README.md

 # ToDos
-- Processing poem generation requests take up to 30 seconds.
+- Processing poem generation requests takes up to 30 seconds.
 Show the user a message that we are processing the request and the app is not crashed!